jackass-theology/jackasstheology/wp-content/plugins/wp-fastest-cache/readme.txt

 No, it is NOT compatible with AdRotate.

-= Is this plugin compatible with WP Hide & Security Enhancer? = No, it is NOT compatible with WP Hide & Security Enhancer.
+= Is this plugin compatible with WP Hide & Security Enhancer? = Yes, it is compatible with WP Hide & Security Enhancer.

 = Is this plugin compatible with WP-PostViews? =
 Yes, it is compatible with WP-PostViews.
 The current post views appear on the admin panel.
 The visitors cannot see the current post views.
 The developer of WP-PostViews needs to fix this issue.